 On 4 July 2016, government released IGEM's second progress report on implementing recommendations of the independent investigation into the Lancefield-Cobaw fire.

-In the second progress report, IGEM found that DELWP was on track to implement all recommendations and the additional commitments made by the department on time.
+In this report IGEM found that (then) DELWP was on track to implement all recommendations and the additional commitments made by the department on time.

-IGEM found DELWP had completed 13 of the 22 recommendations and nine of the ten commitments.
+IGEM found DELWP had completed 13 of the 22 recommendations, and 9 of the 10commitments.

 Interim Progress Report - February 2016